brightsparklabs/appcli/README.md

 #### Command: `migrate`

-Migrates the application configuration to work with the current application version.
-Currently aliased with 'upgrade'. usage `./myapp migrate [OPTIONS]`
+Migrates the application configuration to work with the current application version. usage `./myapp migrate [OPTIONS]`

 | Command | Description |